Achievable logoAchievable logo

 • 100 basis points = 1.00%

-If basis points are mentioned in reference to a bond quote, it’s referring to a bond’s yield.
-This is why yield quotes are sometimes referred to as basis quotes.
+If basis points are mentioned in reference to a bond quote, they’re referring to a bond’s yield.
+That’s why yield quotes are sometimes called basis quotes.

 Underwriting commitments

-Underwriters are in the business of marketing securities to the investing public on behalf of issuers.
-Issuers pay significant amounts of money to underwriters to help them raise capital (money) by selling their securities.
+Underwriters market securities to the investing public on behalf of issuers.
+Issuers pay underwriters significant fees to help raise capital (money) by selling securities.
 For example, the underwriters for Uber’s IPO in 2019 collected over $100 million in fees.
-Many factors determine how much an underwriter can collect, but their commitment is a significant component.
+Many factors affect underwriting fees, and the underwriter’s commitment is a major one.

 Underwriting commitments can be firm or best efforts.
-Whether the issuer or underwriter keeps any unsold securities determines the commitment.
-For example, if an underwriter attempts to sell $100 million of bonds but only sells $75 million, who is stuck with the $25 million in unsold bonds?
+The key difference is who ends up with any unsold securities.
+For example, if an underwriter tries to sell $100 million of bonds but sells only $75 million, who keeps the remaining $25 million?

-If a bond is sold on a firm commitment basis, the underwriter is stuck with the unsold securities.
-This is an example of a principal transaction, where the underwriter buys the security from the issuer, places it into inventory, and sells it to investors out of their inventory.
-In our example above, the underwriter would pay the issuer close to $100 million for the entire bond issue and try to make a profit on the resale to its customers (by selling the bonds for more than they paid for them).
-However, if any bonds go unsold, the underwriter is stuck with those bonds.
+If a bond is sold on a firm commitment basis, the underwriter keeps the unsold securities.
+This is an example of a principal transaction, where the underwriter buys the securities from the issuer, holds them in inventory, and sells them to investors from that inventory.
+In this setup, the underwriter pays the issuer close to $100 million for the entire issue and tries to profit on resale (selling the bonds for more than it paid).
+If any bonds go unsold, the underwriter is stuck with them.

-If a bond is sold on a best efforts basis, the issuer is stuck with the unsold securities.
-This is an example of a agency transaction, where the underwriter attempts to sell as many shares on behalf of the issuer, but does not purchase any of the securities into their inventory.
-This type of commitment awards the underwriter with an underwriting fee for every security sold but does not require the underwriter to keep the unsold shares or bonds.
+If a bond is sold on a best efforts basis, the issuer keeps the unsold securities.
+This is an example of an agency transaction, where the underwriter tries to sell as many securities as possible on behalf of the issuer but does not buy the securities into inventory.
+The underwriter earns a fee for each security sold but does not have to keep unsold shares or bonds.

-Firm commitments are riskier for underwriters, and therefore require a higher underwriting fee than best efforts commitments.
-As with everything else in finance, more risk provides more return!
+Firm commitments are riskier for underwriters, so they typically come with higher underwriting fees than best efforts commitments.

 Key points